Hallowed8/SpaceInvader/README.md

 * Qt 5.12

 ## Setup
-To run this project, install it locally using npm:
+To run this project:
+* will be added soon